 This was the heyday, back when the Salton Sea was considered a burgeoning playground - "like Palm Springs but on the water".
-Prominent members of the entertainment community docked boats here, from the Marx Brothers to the Beach Boys, and it's said that through the 50s and 60s the Salton Sea was attracting more visitors than Yosemite National Park.
+Prominent entertainers hung out and docked boats here, from the Marx Brothers to Frank Sinatra to the Beach Boys.
+It's also said that through the 50s and 60s the Salton Sea was attracting more visitors than Yosemite National Park.
 You would've thought that the party would've lasted longer than only a few decades.
 It didn't.

 In a sea of sad stories, the North Shore Yacht Club is actually a bright spot.
 The building was saved and restored to its former glory, opening as a community center in 2010.
 That's not to say there aren't still major challenges and issues.
 The Salton Sea has been drying up, and plans to bring back the marina are welcomed, but still a long way off.

-I'm not sure what the future holds for the Salton Sea or the North Shore Yacht Club, but I know there are a handful of dedicated people working hard to make things happen.
-As I expressed in person on my brief visit, I hope my images bring some attention to what a unique place this is and why it's worth saving.
-I love the history here, the architecture of this building, and the idea that the Salton Sea can and will be saved.
+It's unclear what the future holds for the Salton Sea or the North Shore Yacht Club, but I know there are a handful of dedicated people working hard to make things happen.
+I hope these images of this unique part of California bring some attention to the Salton Sea and why it's worth saving.
+I love the history here, the architecture of this building, and the idea that the Salton Sea can and will be saved for future generations to enjoy and explore.